youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 7: Jetpack Compose Animation.md

 ![7a7c10526864d5c2.png](https://developer.android.com/codelabs/jetpack-compose-animation/img/7a7c10526864d5c2.png)

-**Note**: If you are running a newer version of Android Studio than the sample was created with, you may see a notification asking to update the Gradle version.
+**com.example.sky.database.Note**: If you are running a newer version of Android Studio than the sample was created with, you may see a notification asking to update the Gradle version.
 Feel free to do that, or skip if you are short on time.

 The project has multiple modules in it: